.99 EM Construction Cap

 Construction Cap in accordance with all applicable laws and rules.

-policy applies to BWC Actuarial, Employer Programs, Field Services, Departments,
+policy applies to BWC Actuarial, Employer Programs, Regional Employer Services,

-the Division of Safety and Hygiene and to the a private employers (PA), in Construction
+the Division of Safety and Hygiene and to private employers (PA employers), in the

 Group: National Council on Compensation Insurance (NCCI) Codes are grouped

-Modifier (EM): Is the value that compares an employers’ claim experience to
+Modifier (EM): The value that compares an employer’s claim experience to